Watson's buy of Swiss Actavis approved in EU

-BRUSSELS U.S. drugmaker Watson Pharmaceuticals Inc WPI.N secured EU regulatory clearance on Friday to buy Swiss peer Actavis Group for at least 4.25 billion euros ($5.53 billion) to reinforce its international reach.
+BRUSSELS Oct 5 U.S. drugmaker Watson Pharmaceuticals Inc secured EU regulatory clearance on Friday to buy Swiss peer Actavis Group for at least 4.25 billion euros ($5.53 billion) to reinforce its international reach.

 Watson, one of the world's biggest suppliers of generic drugs, said in April that the deal would immediately boost earnings.
 It forecast synergies of more than $300 million within three years.